dsasse07/jest-example/JestBlog.md

 ```

 We will be writing two functions,
-* `getTotalLikes`: to get the total number of likes that a passed in user has for all of their posts
+* `getTotalLikes` to get the total number of likes of the given user's posts,
-* `getMostPopularBlog` should return the blog object of a specified user that has the most likes.
+* `getMostPopularBlog` to return the blog object of a specified user with the most likes.

 Following the TDD process, we will develop tests for these functions prior to working out the logic for the functions themselves.

 ## Initializing the Test File

-Typically tests are written into a `tests` or `__tests__` subdirectory of the app, and we will follow this same convention.
-From the root of our example project, let's make a tests directory and the file which will contain our tests.
+Typically, tests are written in a `tests` or `__tests__` subdirectory of the app, and we will follow this same convention.
+From the root of our example project, let's create a `tests` directory and the file which will contain our tests.
 ```sh
 mkdir tests && cd tests && touch exampleFunctions.test.js
 ```